Thewbi/riscv_openocd_jtag_mock/README.md

 elements are in the daisy chain.

-For example if it sends in a 1 and reads a 1, then there is no delay and there are not elements in the chain.
+For example if it sends in a 1 and reads a 1, then there is no delay and there are no elements in the chain.
 This is a dumb example since there must be at least one element in the chain.

 If the client sends in a 1 and reads a 0 and then reads a 1, there is a delay of 1